RobertTalbert/calculus/course-documentation/MTH201-Fall2020-Syllabus.md

 1. *(The simplest way)* **Do work on a Checkpoint** that meets the criteria for acceptable quality, as described above.
 2. **Schedule an oral assessment** (on videoconference) during which I will give a new version of a Checkpoint-like problem for that Learning Target, and you solve that problem "live" at an acceptable level.
 3. **Create a video** of yourself working out the solution to a Checkpoint-like problem that I will make for you, then submit the video.
-If you choose this option, you'll also be required to have a follow-up video meeting with me to discuss the solution and answer additional related questions to make sure you really understand the ideas.
+If you choose this option, you'll also be required to have a follow-up meeting with me to discuss the solution and answer additional related questions.
 4. **Use work on an AEP set** and schedule a videoconference meeting with me to argue that your work on the AEP demonstrates mastery of the Learning Target, as well as answer follow-up questions.
 For example, you might do work on an AEP that you believe demonstrates proficiency with "computing derivatives correctly using multiple rules in combination" (Learning Target DC.3).
 If so, then you could schedule a meeting with me to explain why you think your work satisfied DC.3; I would listen and, if I agree, I might ask you to work out a second problem also related to DC.3 to make sure you really understand the idea.

-**Boundaries on these methods:** Please note the following restrictions on options 2-4 above:
+Please note the following restrictions on options 2-4 above:

 - *No more than one check per week can be earned through options 2-4*.
 - *Option 3 (make a video) must adhere to standards for video creation* (to be posted separately; basically the video must have clear sound and audio, and keep face, handwriting, and voice in the frame at all times).
 - *Mastery (two checks) *must* include at least one Checkpoint problem*.
 That is, you can't earn Mastery on a learning target through options 2-4 alone.

+Therefore, for example, you can earn Mastery (two checks) on a Learning Target by:

++ Earning a check on a Checkpoint problem for that target, then earning another on a new version of that problem on a later Checkpoint;
++ Earning a check on a Checkpoint problem for that target; then earning another check through an oral assessment;
++ Doing a video on that target, then earning a check on a Checkpoint;
++ Discussing some AEP work related to that target, then earning a check on a Checkpoint

+But you cannot earn Mastery, for instance, by doing a video and then using an AEP.
+At least one of the checks has to come through a Checkpoint.

+**Exceptions:** Learning Target F.1 is assessed *only* through the **Functions Bootcamp** assignment given in the first 2-3 weeks of classes.
+This assignment consists of a special WeBWorK set.
+A score of 75% or higher will earn *Proficiency* rating on this target; a score of 90% or higher will earn *Mastery*.
+A second Functions Bootcamp set will be given around week 7 for those who do not earn Mastery on the first set.
+Further, Learning Target L.2 (L'Hopital's Rule) will be assessed through a special AEP set and will not appear on a Checkpoint; an "E" on that AEP will count as Mastery, an "M" as Proficiency.

-### The EMRN rubric
+### AEP's and the EMRN rubric

 Work on Application/Extension Problems is graded not with points but with one of four designation: "E" (Excellent/Exemplary), "M" (Meets the standard), "R" (Needs revision), or "N" (Not assessible/Not enough information).
 The process of assigning these marks is shown below: